 Overview of Disability Support

 We would normally ask for a doctor’s report or letter, recent or past, for physical impairments and other medical conditions if already available.
-If this is not possible, then we would work with the applicant as much as possible to determine the impact of their disability on their lives.

 - We are able to arrange one for you